cluhmann/segmented/README.md

 ## Segmented class

-Here is a quick example of the `segmented.segmented` class.
+Here, we briefly outline the functionality of the `segmented.segmented` class.
+This class is intended to be the workhorse class of the segmented package.

 ```python
 data = pd.read_csv('mydata.csv')